aswil192/writeups/Blue.md

 Device type: general purpose
 Running: Microsoft Windows 2008|7|Vista|8.1
 ```
-this is a windows machine
+This is a Windows machine

 used `smbclient` to list shares - failed
 used `enum4linux` for detailed SMB and user enumeration - failed